joakimstolen/PG5100Enterprise1_Exam/README.md

 ###Extra
 - Added a searchfield where a user can search through all items by name or by value
 - Added a check if password is set blank when signing up

+###Possible bugs
+- if you give wrong input (text) in searchfield when searching for price an error will occur